Sliding Scale Of Idealism Versus Cynicism / Video Games

 That said, should one look through and analyze all the different endings, it does have a very small tint of idealism at the end.
 Namely that the best ending involves the main character, Capt.
 Martin Walker, choosing to live with his actions rather than committing suicide, and to go home and learn to try to do better the next time.
 In other words, the game's aesop of learning from your actions instead of punishing yourself for them is much more idealistic than one would expect for a game as cynical as this one.

 Resident Evil is a series where a group of survivors must survive the byproduct of a super virus developed by a corporation who wants to achieve immortality.
-Compared to Prototype, they have a much stronger moral compass and no matter how terrifying the evil they always find a way to end the terrors until the next series.
+Compared to [PROTOTYPE], they have a much stronger moral compass and no matter how terrifying the evil they always find a way to end the terrors until the next series.

 Wing Commander is on the middle, allowing both idealistic and cynical characters and events to exist.

 Sonic the Hedgehog has largely in the past, and has become in recent years, a highly optimistic series, where the environments for the most part are bright and happy and the stories are largely light and, recently, quite humorous.
-Sonic Unleashed, Sonic Colors, and Sonic Generations have featured large, scary villians, but they usually cannot hamper Sonic and Company's jokey attitudes.
+Sonic Unleashed, Sonic Colors, and Sonic Generations have featured large, scary villains, but they usually cannot hamper Sonic and Company's jokey attitudes.
 Sonic Unleashed in particular features a plot where friendship ultimately triumphs a global crisis that threatens to plunge the planet into darkness forever.
-Meanwhile, Sonic the Hedgehog 4 emulates the relatively simple and light plots of Sonic The Hedgehog 1 and Sonic the Hedgehog 2.
+Meanwhile, Sonic the Hedgehog 4 emulates the relatively simple and light plots of Sonic the Hedgehog and Sonic the Hedgehog 2.

 The second exception is the overall tone of the games' storylines and gameplay in an arch of games including Sonic Adventure 2, Shadow the Hedgehog, and Sonic the Hedgehog (2006) (Note that the cynicism took a reprieve in the jovial Sonic Heroes).
 Sonic Adventure 2 introduced the series's iconic antihero Shadow, in addition to incorporating governmental corruption, anguished revenge, the first clearly planet-wide threat in the series's history, and an ambiguous ending concerning the fate of Shadow the Hedgehog.
 Shadow the Hedgehog swerved heavily in the direction of cynicism, in which guns and other weapons feature heavily into the gameplay, the player can choose the fight for the bad guys or pursue their own self-interest, and in which the plot features the corruption and tragedy of Sonic Adventure 2 in addition to an attempted alien-induced human genocide.
 Sonic the Hedgehog (2006) takes things a bit more in the direction of optimism, but still manages to incorporate ancient demons, orphans, death, and a hopelessly Bad Future.

 On the other hand, Touhou is standing firmly on the idealistic side, even if the main characters are rarely paragons of virtue.
 There is explicitly nothing you can't solve by shooting the bad guy of the day with a bunch of pretty lasers.
 And they have a change of heart and become your friend not if, but when you win.
-And these are bad guys with world-shattering powers such as a fate-warping vampire, embodiments of death, immortal aliens, foreign goddesses and an insane nuclear-powered raven from hell...
+And these are bad guys with world-shattering powers such as a fate-warping vampire, embodiments of death, immortal aliens, mad scientists, foreign goddesses and an insane nuclear-powered raven from hell...
 This works because it is the way the law of Gensoukyou is formulated.